position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

      - The user is logged in to the system.
    - **Main Scenario**:
      1. The user accesses their profile settings;
-     2. The user modifies the desired information (name, surname and password);
+     2. The user modifies the desired information;
      3. The user confirms the changes;
      4. The system validates and saves the updated information.
    - **Alternative Scenario**: Invalid information